sogaiu/janet-examples/doc/janetdocs.md

 * URL nice (and may be known to many community users?)
 * Customized look and feel (vs say github wiki)
 * Top page has search-as-you-type-with-filtering (e.g. try "string")
+  * Want to search for a Janet callable?
+Visit janetdocs.com and start typing.
+Contrast with visiting a search engine or janet-lang.org where extra bits need to be typed (e.g. narrowing to a specific site) or navigating to an appropriate page within the site might be needed.
   * Results are "on-site" (vs results shown via external search engine)
   * Produces "narrowed" view consisting of all matches (easier to go